 Frogspawn usually appears in ponds between January and March.

 In March you should be able to see frogspawn in well-vegetated, shaded, and shallow ponds across the country.

 Usually, frogs can breed from between the age of two and three years old.

 They often go back to the pond where they were born and attract the females there with their croaking.

-Then, when the females spawns, the male fertilizes the eggs by spraying semen over them.
+Then, when the females spawns, the male fertilizes the eggs by spraying their fertilization liquid over them.